-Later, enjoy the age-old rituals of a tea ceremony with a tea master, and try your hand at origami.
-After lunch, your immersive experience continues with a fan painting class where you will learn the technique of this highly refined and sought-after visual art.
+Later, witness the age-old rituals of a tea ceremony before trying your hand at origami.
+Later, your immersive experience continues with a short fan painting class, where you will learn the technique of this highly refined and sought-after visual art.

-Due to the nature of the cultural experience, you will be required to remove your shoes before entering the venue.
+Please note that as with many sites in Japan, you will be required to remove your shoes when entering the cultural experience venues.